 - The probability of a random match is only 1 in 100

-The user sees different numbers on the screens and cancels the pairing.
-The attack has failed.
+The user sees different numbers on the screens and cancels pairing.
+At that point, the attack has become visible.

 Step 5: Completing the pairing